UiL-OTS-labs/psy-lib/doc/stepping-through-experiment.md

 condition whether the loop should continue to run or a next step should be activated.

-## Trials

-[class@Trial]s, are designed to run one trial in an experiment.
-They are, more or less a plain [class@Step], with the only exception that a Step is an abstract class whereas a Trial is a concrete class - it may be instantiated.
+## Note about Steps that take children

+There are a number of steps that take other instances of [class@Step] as a substep/child.
+What is important is that every instance of [class@Step] can only have one parent, so when adding a step to an instance of [class@Loop] or [class@SteppingStones], it should not have been added to another step.
+The reason is, most likely when the substep is done, it will only reactivate the parent to which it would have been added as last, and not the parent to which it has been added before.
+Just create a new instance of the step when you want one step to be added.

 ## Meta Steps

 This is a todo we could add steps just for the sake of jumping to it.
-A **PsyJumpStep**.
-The idea is that when you enter the step, it will just activate the next step.
+A **PsySideStep**.
+The idea is that when you enter/activate the step, it will automatically activate the next step.
 So when you have it in your stepping stones object, it won't do anything, but to step to the next step.
+You you might add it by name to an instance of [class@SteppingStones], so you can easily jump to it.
+You might just add it to do check something You may still connect to the [sigal@Step::activate] or override the virtual activate method  (as long as you chain the activate up to its parent).
+So you typically use this step for it side effects, hence the name.
 **ApplicationStep** A step that will nicely quit the experiment when leaving it.
 It should be similar to [class@SteppingStones], but it will end the program when it is done.